mars0i/masonclj/doc/general/ABMsInClojure.md

 "[Agent-based
 model](https://en.m.wikipedia.org/wiki/Agent-based_model)" (ABM) and
-"individual-based model" are used to that refer to simulations that usually involve a large number of interacting "agents", i.e. software entities whose behaviors are determined by (usually) relatively simple bits of code.
+"individual-based model" are used to refer to simulations that usually involve a large number of interacting "agents", i.e. software entities whose behaviors are determined by (usually) relatively simple bits of code.
 What's interesting about ABMs is seeing what happens